Matthew 25:36 - I was in prison and you came to visit me.

 Location

 Current PCA congregations: Pierre, SD; Ft.
-Dodge, IA; Baltimore, Maryland; Sioux Falls, SD; Lincoln, Nebraska; Aurora, Colorado; Appleton, Minnesota; Philadelphia, Pennsylvania; Springfield, South Dakota; Shelton, Washington; West Des Moines, Iowa.
-PCA is currently at work developing prison congregation ministries in Kentucky, Wisconsin, Michigan, and Florida.
+Dodge, IA; Baltimore, Maryland; Sioux Falls, SD; Lincoln, Nebraska; Aurora, Colorado; Appleton, Minnesota; Philadelphia, Pennsylvania; Springfield, South Dakota; Shelton, Washington; West Des Moines, Iowa, LaGrange, Kentucky, and Ionia, Michigan.
+PCA is currently at work developing prison congregation ministries in Wisconsin, Tennessee and Montana.

 Our magazine (newsletter)